 Entra ID administrative units help organizations implement least privilege access by allowing them to restrict the scope of role assignments to specific groups of users.
 Let’s see some of the use cases where we can use administrative units to implement the least privileged access in Entra ID for enhanced security.

-Case 1: Departmental access control
+Case 1: Departmental Access Control

-Case 2: Just-in-time admin access
+Case 2: Just-in-time Admin Access

-Azure AD administrative units can also be used to implement just-in-time administrative access.
+Entra ID administrative units can also be used to implement just-in-time administrative access.
 For example, an organization can grant Global Administrator role to users only when they need to perform a specific task, such as creating a new Azure AD tenant.
 Once the task is complete, the user’s elevated privilege roles get revoked.

-Case 3: Project management
+Case 3: Project Management

 When multiple projects are running concurrently, each project can have its own administrative unit with project-specific administrators.
 This approach provides isolation and control over user & group management within each project, improving security and project management.